wp-plugins/nextgen-facebook/readme.txt

 19. An Example Twitter 'Photo' Card
 20. An Example Twitter 'Gallery' Card
 21. An Example Twitter 'Product' Card
+22. An example showing all social sharing buttons enabled (using the default WPSSO SSB stylesheet) in the CSS sidebar, content text, and widget.

 == Changelog ==